 The first image

 The first photograph in the book is a frame, and a portion of another frame, from a roll of 35mm film.
 It is reproduced the size of a contact sheet—that is, natural size—so it is small on the page.
 I’ve tried to give an impression of that here by scanning half the page.
 The photo is referred to as a “negative,” and it is said to be attached to some documents.
-(It isn’t a negative, as this inversion, done in Photoshop, shows: the photograph in The Box Man is actually cut from a contact sheet.)
+(It isn’t a negative, as the inversion below, which I made in Photoshop, demonstrates: the photograph in The Box Man is actually cut from a contact sheet.)

 The Wildenstein catalogue